‘We’re going to be something to reckon with’: How WSU’s offensive line makes the Air Raid soar

 “I’ve got to make sure everyone knows the play, then look at the defense, find where the ‘Mike’ linebacker is and look at the fronts, and call it out so each O-lineman can know their assignment and make sure the running back knows who to block,” Mauigoa said.
 “Then the quarterback will clap, and I will look around, and if I see someone creeping from one side — if I called a protection to the left, and I see someone creeping from the right — I have to change it over.
 And if there are four people to one side, and I think they are going to blitz, I’ve got to send four over.”

-Coach Mike Leach said having someone as experienced at that position as Mauigoa, a 4.0 high school student in Samoa (“My mom was the counselor at the school, and I couldn’t do bad or the teachers would tell my mom.”)
-Mauigo said he enjoys the mental part of the game that takes place before each snap.
+Coach Mike Leach said having someone as experienced at that position as Mauigoa, a 4.0 high-school student in American Samoa (“My mom was the counselor at the school, and I couldn’t do bad or the teachers would tell my mom.”)
+Mauigoa said he enjoys the mental part of the game that takes place before each snap.

 “I like thinking, and I like being the guy that’s responsible for the whole blocking scheme,” he said.